Ahmed-Samy-Elsaiid/Ahmed-Samy-Elsaiid/README.md

 **Aspiring** to leverage my dual expertise in **mechanical engineering** and **data science** to contribute to impactful projects and empower communities through technology.
 Let’s connect to drive innovative solutions and technological advancements!

+**Let's connect and explore how we can work together to drive engineering excellence!**

 ## About Me
 - 💼 **Mechanical Engineer** with expertise in **SolidWorks, AutoCAD, MATLAB,** and system optimization.
 - 💼 **Data Science Enthusiast** skilled in **Python, SQL, and machine learning libraries** like Scikit learn and PyTorch.